whearn17/S2076-MinecraftScanner/README.md

 to see if an IP already exists to avoid duplicates but then I would also have to check whether any information about that server has changed.
 I may add this in the future but for now it stays.

-The queries that I created and are not configurable without changing the code.
+The queries that I created are not configurable without changing the code.
 The reason for this is because there is a finite amount of information that these minecraft servers actually give so to create a whole system of configurable queries would be annoying and unnecessary.
 I will likely add an option to change the table name soon.